efornara/jbit/README.md

 	dos      Development setup for MS-DOS (djgpp/watcom cross compilers) doc      Development setup for extra documentation (sheets and mobi)

-A small image is also available for trying out the native version of
-jbit:

-	busybox  The jbit binary hosted in a busybox environment

 Even if you don't use docker, reading the files in [dists/docker](dists/docker) can give you a few hints on how to setup your own development environment.